jaco4873/cds-visual-analytics-2025/src/assignment_2/README.md

 The experiments on the CIFAR-10 dataset yielded interesting findings:

 ### Logistic Regression Classifier
-- Achieved an overall accuracy of 29.58% on the test set
+- Achieved an overall accuracy of 29.59% on the test set
-- Best performance on truck (40.26% F1-score) and automobile (36.78% F1-score) classes
+- Best performance on truck (40.28% F1-score) and automobile (36.84% F1-score) classes
-- Struggled most with cat (18.63% F1-score) and deer (20.81% F1-score) classes
+- Struggled most with cat (18.64% F1-score) and deer (20.83% F1-score) classes
 - Converged after 121 iterations with the saga solver

 ### Neural Network Classifier
-- Achieved a significantly higher overall accuracy of 43.17%
+- Achieved a significantly higher overall accuracy of 43.85%
-- Best performance on ship (52.84% F1-score) and automobile (52.15% F1-score) classes
+- Best performance on truck (51.44% F1-score), ship (51.24% F1-score), and automobile (50.58% F1-score) classes
-- Still struggled with cats (26.33% F1-score), suggesting this class is inherently challenging
+- Still struggled with cats (24.88% F1-score), suggesting this class is inherently challenging
-- Early stopping triggered after 48 iterations
+- Early stopping triggered after 50 iterations

 Looking at both models, it's clear the neural network does a much better job with these complex images, even when converted to grayscale.
 It's interesting that cats were consistently the hardest class for both models to identify - probably because cats have more varied poses and appearances than other classes.
 I noticed vehicles (cars, trucks, ships) were the easiest to classify across both models, which makes sense since they have more consistent shapes and features.
 This pattern suggests that object distinctiveness matters more than the actual complexity of the object when it comes to classification performance.